Nicolás Pereira

-Nicolás Pereira (born September 29, 1970) is a commentator for the Tennis Channel and former professional tennis player, who became the ITF Junior World Champion in 1988 after winning the French Open, Wimbledon and the US Open.
+Nicolás Pereira (born September 29, 1970) is a Venezuelan former professional tennis player and commentator.
+As a player, Pereira became the ITF Junior World Champion in 1988 after winning the French Open, Wimbledon, and the US Open.
+He won two ATP Tour singles titles and three in doubles.
+Since retirement, he has been a commentator for the Tennis Channel.

 Professional career

 In the fall of 1988, Pereira registered wins on the pro tour against Brad Gilbert and Amos Mansdorf.
 He finished 1988 ranked No. 151 in the world rankings.

 In April 1989, Pereira reached the quarterfinals of the Japan Open, defeating No. 21 ranked Andrés Gómez before losing to No. 1 ranked Ivan Lendl.
 In June, he defeated world No. 3 Stefan Edberg in straight sets in the first round of the Queens Club grass-court tournament.

 A few weeks later, in the first round of Wimbledon, he took eventual semifinalist Lendl to five sets before losing.
 Later that summer, he reached the quarterfinals of the Grand Prix event in Montreal, the Canadian Open.
 There he beat No. 10 ranked Tim Mayotte, then lost to No. 14 ranked Jay Berger.
 Pereira, at 19 years of age, finished 1989 ranked No. 121.

 However, Pereira's progress stalled over the next three years.
 In 1990, he lost most of his matches in the first round of ATP level tournaments and finished the year ranked No. 238.
 In 1991, he won the Lins and São Paulo-4 Challengers in back-to-back weeks, and ended the year ranked No. 146.
 He won the Guarujá Brazil Challenger in September 1992 and was ranked No. 138 at the end of the year.

 In 1993, Pereira defeated Aaron Krickstein in the first round at the Bermuda Challenger.
 At the end of 1993, Pereira was ranked No. 141.